VA-Explorer/va_explorer/docs/training/admin_guides.md

 ### Creating & Editing Users

-Click “Users” in the navigation bar to visit the Users page.
-Click the “Create User” button to access the user creation form.
-Alternatively, click the “Edit” button in the table row for the user you would like to edit.
+Click "Users" in the navigation bar to visit the Users page.
+Click the "Create User" button to access the user creation form.
+Alternatively, click the "Edit" button in the table row for the user you would like to edit.
 Required fields are marked with an asterisk(*).
 To fill in the form: